DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 With a <span title="jp. バチン No idea how to call it in english">smack</span> metal lock has been opened Demon's fire bullet wasn't able to hit Kai, but instead hit lock on bayonet's case.
-Thanks to broken lock, Kai is able to take out his bayonet.
+Thanks to broken lock, Kai was able to take out his bayonet.

 "I'll be your opponent" - said Kai, while taking his bayonet, pointing its gun toward demon and placing his finger on trigger.